 Canned sardines may seem like an odd choice of souvenir!
 Grilled sardines are considered one of Portugal’s most iconic fish dishes, so it only fits that canned sardines are one of my top picks for a Portuguese food souvenir.

-Brands such as Conserveira de Lisboa and Loja das Conservas feature pretty packaging.
-In Lisbon, pay a visit to the magical Mundo Fantásticoda Sardinha Portuguesa (that translates as the ‘Fantastic World of Portuguese Sardines’), a vibrant carnival-inspired shop where you can buy a colourful can or two.
-Search out your birth-year and read the fun facts printed on the back.
+Brands such as Conserveira de Lisboa, purveyor of fine canned food since 1930, and Loja das Conservas feature pretty packaging.
+In Lisbon, pay a visit to the magical Mundo Fantástico da Sardinha Portuguesa (that translates to the ‘Fantastic World of Portuguese Sardines’), a vibrant carnival-inspired shop where you can buy a colourful can or two.
+Search out your birth year and read the fun facts printed on the back.

-If fish isn’t your thing, I recommend a box of Arcadia Chocolate Sardines from A Vida Portuguesa instead!
+If fish isn’t your thing, I can suggest a box of Arcadia Chocolate Sardines from A Vida Portuguesa instead!